Sony Music is the latest creative occupier to commit its local headquarters to Melbourne’s Richmond.

 The 470 sqm building includes 440 sqm of lettable area and sits on a 235 sqm site with car parking, about two kilometres from the city centre.

 Mr Larwill said no expense was spared with the refurbishment, which incorporated “the old industrial charm” – including high ceilings and timber beams.

-The broker described Cremorne as Melbourne’s “most exciting office precinct”, close to amenities, the city’s sports precinct, Swan Street cafes and restaurants and public transport.
+The broker describe Richmond as one of Melbourne’s “most exciting office precincts”, close to amenities, the city’s sports precinct, and with an abundance of cafes, restaurants and public transport.